 What is lexgenleucel-T?

-Lexgenleucel-T is an investigational gene therapy product.
+Lexgenleucel-T is an investigationalproduct.
 Gene therapy is an experimental technique that uses genes (short sections of genetic material) to treat or prevent disease.
-Lexgenleucel-T is a gene therapy product that involves adding an anti-HIV gene (called an “antisense gene”) into CD4 T cells.
-(CD4 T cells are a type of immune cell that HIV attacks and destroys.)5,6
+Lexgenleucel-T is a gene therapy product that adds an anti-HIV gene (called an antisense gene) into CD4 cells.
+(CD4 cells are a type of immune cell that HIV attacks and destroys.)5,6

-The antisense gene is delivered into the CD4 T cell by a vehicle called a “vector.”
-Once the antisense gene has been delivered by the vector and incorporated into the CD4 T cell, the gene becomes a permanent part of that cell’s genetic material.
-Then, when HIV infects a CD4 T cell that has the antisense gene and HIV starts to replicate itself, the antisense gene becomes activated.
-The activated antisense gene prevents the production of an HIV protein (called an envelope protein) that’s needed for HIV to successfully replicate.
+With lexgenleucel-T, the antisense gene is delivered into the CD4 cell by a carrier called a.
+The antisense gene becomes a permanent part of the cell’s genetic material.
+Then, when HIV infects a CD4 cell that has the antisense gene and tries to make copies of itself, the antisense gene is activated.
+The activated antisense gene prevents the production of an HIV (called an protein) that’s needed for HIV to successfully .
 Without the envelope protein, HIV cannot multiply.5-8

-Lexgenleucel-T is being studied for its ability to help restore the immune system and as a possible strategy to cure HIV.6,7,9
+Lexgenleucel-T is being studied for its ability to help CD4 cells survive during HIVand as a possible strategy to cure HIV.6,7,9

 How is lexgenleucel-T made?

-Lexgenleucel-T is made by first collecting CD4 T cells from an HIV-infected person.
-The cells are sent to a laboratory where they are genetically modified, by way of a vector, to incorporate the antisense gene.
-The cells are then stimulated to produce many more CD4 T cells with the antisense gene.
-Finally, the modified CD4 T cells are returned to the person’s body and can multiply in the body.
-It is hoped that this treatment may provide someone with a population of CD4 T cells that can permanently inhibit HIV replication.6,7,10
+Lexgenleucel-T is made by first collecting CD4 cells from an HIV-infected person.
+The cells are sent to a laboratory where they are genetically modified to include the antisense gene.
+The cells are then stimulated to produce many more CD4 cells that also have the antisense gene.
+Finally, the modified CD4 cells are returned to the person’s body and can multiply in the body.
+Researchers hope that this treatment will create CD4 cells that permanently block HIV’s ability to make copies of itself.6,7,10

 How are clinical trials of investigational drugs conducted?